marulijames/simple-dashboard-microfrontend/README.md

 ## Deployment

+First deploy each microfrontend service (project in all folder) individually.<br/>
-Make sure all of the url of loadApp() in master.js set according to the services deployed url.
-Use SystemJS to import store.js in helper.js file
+- Make sure all of the url of loadApp() in master.js set according to the deployed services url.
+- In helper.js use runScript() function instead of SystemJS.import() to import store.js .

 ## Built With